The Foothills Center requires all users, including day pass users, to provide

 Foothills Update CLICK HERE for the

-A Recreation Pass allows the use of the fitness area with fitness/exercise equipment,
+A Recreation Membership allows the use of the fitness area with fitness/exercise equipment,

 indoor jogging/walking track; the open gymnasium hours, basic aerobics, the indoor